By Eddy Montilla.

 Step 5: Be persistent and consistent

 People generally gave up working on their projects because their actions are pushed by emotions.
 Bad decision: Feelings usually last for days only.
 You don’t get anything in that way or in short period of time.
 The plan in the step 4 will make you think and subsequently act in a logical and objective way.
 It will teach you to work hard on what you want, to keep hammering the head of the nail until you don’t see it anymore.
-That is called “persistency” and those who know this word and its meaning can tell you how hard to be persistent might be, but also how fruitful and helpful is.
+That is called “persistence” and those who know this word and its meaning can tell you how hard to be persistent might be, but also how fruitful and helpful is.

 As for the other idea, you cannot expect to achieve an important objective if you work on it whenever you feel motivated or whenever you remember that it has passed a long time since the last day you were working on your objective.
 To be consistent does not mean you have to work every day on the same matter, but you should have at least regular intervals between the moments you are working on your goal and the moments you don’t.
-Consistency is vital to achieve a goal and it is extremely related to persistency: When you are persistent, you are consistent and vice versa.
+Consistency is vital to achieve a goal and it is extremely related to persistence: When you are persistent, you are consistent and vice versa.
 But how can we be consistent, how can we get the strength to get this difficult characteristic?
 The next step will give you the clue.

 Step 6: Monitor every day the plan you made to get your goal